heyyy-sebastian/switch-n-play/readme.md

 - If IG API is a no-go, add photo gallery

 ###About the Collective Page
-- Embed group image in within the text
+- [DONE] Embed group image in within the text